mykelalvis/FATESRD/Other/war-of-ashes.md

 Olivia the scout wants to know what's hiding in the **_Fog_** a couple zones over, so she takes time to Carefully peer into it and see what she can make out.
 The GM sets the difficulty at Average (+1), then bumps it up by +2 because of that **_Fog_** and another +2 for being two zones away.
 That doesn't sound so good to Olivia's player.
 Fortunately, she's able to move a zone closer, lowering the difficulty to Good (+3), and gets a result of Great (+4).
 Success!
 Since the scene takes place in a mountain pass, the player suggests that the zone actually contains a **_Fog-Shrouded Chasm_**, and the GM agrees.
 Someone's in for a surprise.

-Each pre-defined zone aspect starts the scene with one free invocation.
-Aspects "discovered" by the players (that is, by creating an advantage) start with one or two free invocations, as usual.
+Each pre-defined zone aspect starts the scene with one [[free invocation]].
+Aspects "discovered" by the players (that is, by creating an advantage) start with one or two [[free invocation]]s, as usual.

 GMs are encouraged to use common sense when determining whether an aspect would affect a particular creature or character.
 For example, flying creatures would be affected by **_Buffeting Winds_** but not by **_Icy Ground_**, and a swamp-dwelling creature would not mind **_Marshy Terrain_** but would be at a disadvantage on **_High Rocky Ground_**.